-- 9.1 The CONTRACTOR shall submit to the ENGINEER, for approval, the surveyed plan view of the Work, for the approval of the ENGINEER within thirty (30) calendar days of the completion of the site Work. - 9.2 The survey data shall be that described in the paragraph "SURVEY REQUIREMENTS", (Section 7, TS). - 9.3 The plan view shall depict the as-built location and extent (perimeter) of the constructed artificial reef and the boundaries of the reef area as shown on the plans.
-The plan view shall be referenced to Florida State Plane grid coordinates (as depicted in the Plans) in the project datum. - 9.4 Upon completion of the Work, the CONTRACTOR shall sign the as-built drawings in the following manner: "I CERTIFY THAT THESE DRAWINGS INDICATE CONSTRUCTION AS ACTUALLY PERFORMED AND ARE AN ACCURATE REPRESENTATION OF THE SPECIFIED WORK."
+- 9.1 The CONTRACTOR shall submit to the ENGINEER, for approval, the surveyed plan view of the Work, for the approval of the ENGINEER within thirty (30) calendar days of the completion of the site Work. - 9.2 The survey data shall be that described in the paragraph "SURVEY REQUIREMENTS", (Section 7, Technical Specifications). - 9.3 The As-Built survey shall establish the top ("crest") elevations of the established primary and anchor geotextile tubes. - 9.4 The As-Built Survey shall locate and provide coordinates for the identified end points and junction points of the geotextile tube units as shown on the plans.
+These are the points shown on Sheet 2 of the project plan set, and identified with coordinates.
+There are four (4) coordinate points on the groin.
+The plan view shall be referenced to Florida State Plane grid coordinates (as depicted in the Plans) in the project datum. - 9.5 Upon completion of the Work, the CONTRACTOR shall sign the as-built drawings in the following manner: "I CERTIFY THAT THESE DRAWINGS INDICATE CONSTRUCTION AS ACTUALLY PERFORMED AND ARE AN ACCURATE REPRESENTATION OF THE SPECIFIED WORK."
 The COUNTY reserves the right to withhold final payment until acceptable as-built drawings have been submitted.